swcarpentry/python-novice-inflammation/_episodes/02-loop.md

 ~~~
 {: .python}

 However, there will often be occasions when you need a way to store multiple values in a group.
 For example, you might want to store daily temperature readings for a week.
-You could use single variables for each.
+You could try using a separate variable for each element.

 ~~~
 daily_temp_1 = 63